-Online Advent Calendars are a great example of timeless products.
-But, to be timeless, products have to be adapted to the latest technological advancements.
-Advent Calendars have come a long way since it was invented more than a 100 years ago.
+Advent Calendars are a great example of timeless products.
+However, to be truly timeless, products have to be adapted to the latest technological advancements.
+Advent Calendars have come a long way since they were invented more than 100 years ago.
 But, did you know that now lots of marketers are adding Online Advent Calendars to their toolbox?

 Let’s just go back a little in the history of the Advent Calendar.
 The idea came early 19th century in Germany.
 There, protestants would mark the days to Christmas by burning a candle every day.
 Later on, the practice of hanging a religious picture instead became a trend.
 About 10 years later, the first printed advent calendars appeared.
-Another 10 years later, Gerhard Land’s got the genius idea to add small doors to the calendars.
-In 1950, chocolates started to appear in Advent Calendars, and the product began to be popular in other countries than Germany.
-In 2015, Dot.vu was one of the first companies to create online advent calendars.
+Another 10 years later, Gerhard Land got the genius idea to add small doors to the calendars.
+In 1950, chocolates started to appear in Advent Calendars, and the product gained popularity in other countries than Germany.
+In 2015, Dot.vu was one of the first companies to create Interactive Advent Calendars for marketing purposes.
 During the following years, we perfectionated the way we create interactive and Digital Advent Calendars so that they can easily be used by companies as part of their Seasonal Marketing Strategy.

-In this blog post, you are going to read about our famous recipe: How to create successful online advent calendars.
-But first, let me explain what they are and why they are essential for you in 2020.
+In this blog post, you are going to read about our famous recipe: How to create successful Virtual Advent Calendars.
+But first, let me explain what they are and why they are essential for you in 2022.

 What is an Online Advent Calendar?